MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Copy-CMSecurityRole.md

 ```

 ### -Name

-Specifies a name for the new security scope.
+Specify a name for the new security role.

 ```yaml
 Type: String